-Removable Water Strainer
+The Waterpik NSP 853 has a Removable Water Strainer

 The filter screen reduces internal clogging.
 How?
 It catches any large particles such as stones, concrete bits, or sand, before they enter the shower head.
 You can remove this plastic screen filter by taking the feed hose off the shower end.
 Then pull out the filter with a pair of needle nose pliers.

 The easy-grip handle is long enough to comfortably fit into most hands.